Association for the Defense of Nature

-The Association for the Defense of Nature (ADN) was founded in 1986 as a result of the concern of a group of people for the environment.
-It is a non-governmental organization that aims to protect and study nature in Andorra.
+The Association for the Defense of Nature (ADN; Associació per a la Defensa de la Natura) is an Andorran non-governmental organization that was founded in 1986 as a result of the concern of a group of people for the environment.
+It aims to protect and study nature in Andorra.
 The ADN pursues its aims through three basic lines of action: conservation, study and information.

+History

+The ADN was founded in 1986 by...

 Conservation

-ADN carries out direct action of nature conservation: